Allectus – 293-296 AD

 Mints: London – Aureus, Billion Denarius, Antoninianus, Quinarius, Clausentum – Antoninianus, Quinarius

-The identity of the C (sometimes CL) mint, which struck for Carausius and Allectus, is still a matter of considerable dispute.
-Camulodunum (Colehester) was believed to be the most likely choice.
-However, on the south coast there was another stronghold of importance – Clausentum (Bitterne).
+The identity of the C (sometimes CL) mint, which struck Carausius and Allectus, is still in considerable dispute.
+Camulodunum (Colchester) was believed to be the most likely choice.
+However, on the south coast, there was another stronghold of importance – Clausentum (Bitterne).
 Clausentum was used as a base by the Channel Fleet in defense of Britain.
-This lends considerable weight to this alternative attribution for the “C” mint mark given the fact that mints were normally associated with military concentrations.
+This lends considerable weight to this alternative attribution for the “C” mint mark, given that mints were normally associated with military concentrations.
 There does remain yet a third possibility for this mysterious mint – Glevum (Gloucester).
-However, if this attribution were correct, then the mint mark would most likely read “G” or “OL”.
-The strongest candidate is this the city of Clausentum since this mint, unlike London, did not survive the defeat of the rebell state.
+However, the mint mark would most likely read “G” or “OL” if this attribution were correct.
+The strongest candidate is the city of Clausentum since this mint, unlike London, did not survive the defeat of the rebel state.
 To date, no gold coins have been discovered with this mint mark.

 London mint marks are “ML” and are found on most denominations.
 Such mint marks thus identify coins of Carausius and Allectus as among the first British coins minted during the Roman era.